WuraAderele/Cloud-Architecting/Mini-Case-Study-1.md

 This project involved using various skills and technologies, including:

-* Google Cloud Platform (GCP): For provisioning and managing cloud resources.
+* **Google Cloud Platform (GCP):** For provisioning and managing cloud resources.
-* Nginx: As the web server to serve the website.
+* **Nginx:** As the web server to serve the website.
-* Load Balancing: To distribute incoming traffic across multiple web servers.
+* **Load Balancing:** To distribute incoming traffic across multiple web servers.
-* Shell Scripting: For automating the configuration and setup of the web servers.
+* **Shell Scripting:** For automating the configuration and setup of the web servers.

-* The case study demonstrates the ability to design, implement, and manage scalable cloud infrastructure, ensuring reliability and efficient load distribution.
+Overall, the case study demonstrates the ability to design, implement, and manage scalable cloud infrastructure, ensuring reliability and efficient load distribution.

 ## 📃 Detailed Scenario